 Step 4.
 Maintain Your Medical Assistant Credentials

-If you hold a CMA credential, it is valid for five years.
-To renew it, you must either take the examination again (the same test you took to become certified) or fulfill the AAMA’s continuing education requirements.
-You must accumulate 60 continuing education points over five years.
+The CMA credential, which is valid for five years, is renewed by either retaking the certification examination or by fulfilling 60 continuing education points over five years.
 Details on this program are available here.

 Your RMA credential renews annually, but you must complete 30 certification points every three years to maintain it.
-The AMT has a Certification Continuation Program (CCP) that is similar to that of AAMA.
+Check out their Certification Continuation Program (CCP) for more information.

-Presently, Delaware does not have its own state chapter of the American Association of Medical Assistants.
-The recommendation is for you to join the national AAMA association.
-If you would like information on starting a Delaware chapter of the AAMA, contact the AAMA Membership Department at email@example.com.
+State professional associations are the best way to find continuing education opportunities and connect with others in the profession.
+While Delaware does not have its own state chapter of the American Association of Medical Assistants, the AAMA recommends joining the national AAMA association.
+If you would like information on joining the AAMA or starting a Delaware chapter of the AAMA, contact the AAMA Membership Department at email@example.com.